estellehue/ThirtyDiceGame/README.md

 # ThirtyDiceGame
-Android Studios app from the course mobile application development
+Android Studios app for a course in mobile application development.